dougeby/IntuneDocs/intune/free-trial-sign-up.md

  ![Image of Intune dashboard](./media/intune-azure-dashboard.png)

-However, you will use the Office 365 Admin center, shown below, to add and manage your users and other aspects of your account, including billing and support.
+You use the Office 365 Admin center, shown below, to add and manage your users and other aspects of your account, including billing and support.

 ![Image of Office 365 Admin center](./media/office-admin-center.png)